habibjh88/user-grid/readme.txt

 == Additional Information ==

-For more information, support, or to report bugs, please visit [Your Website](https://devofwp.com).
-Please mail us at `devofwp@gmail.com`
+For more information, support, or to report bugs Please mail us at `habibjh88@gmail.com`